goatandsheep/se-exp-challenge-invoice/README.md

 The boilerplate styles seem to make things worse due to overflow but I'm not going to obsess over styling.

-TODO:
+Some things I didn't do:

+- [ ] Testing components with jest
-- [ ] During loading state, some things won't be useable
+- [ ] componentalized input fields
-- [ ] Testing components
+- [ ] typescript or documenting components or proptypes
-- [ ] Document API input
+- [ ] fixed autolinting

 ## Challenge Introduction